Raymondtaoo/maze-runner/README.md

 This project is implemented in Java, utilizing principles of object-oriented programming and design patterns.
 Key components include:

-- Main: The entry point of the application, handling command-line arguments and coordinating the maze exploration process.
+- `Main`: The entry point of the application, handling command-line arguments and coordinating the maze exploration process.
-- MazeReader: Responsible for reading the maze from a file and converting it into a usable data structure.
+- `MazeReader`: Responsible for reading the maze from a file and converting it into a usable data structure.
-- PathValidator: Checks if a given path is valid for the specified maze.
+- `PathValidator`: Checks if a given path is valid for the specified maze.
-- RightHandFinder: Implements the right-hand rule algorithm for maze navigation.
+- `RightHandFinder`: Implements the right-hand rule algorithm for maze navigation.
-- DirectionUtility: Provides utility functions for direction manipulation.
+- `DirectionUtility`: Provides utility functions for direction manipulation.

 ## Dependencies